rbisdorff/Digraph3/docSphinx/techDoc.rst

 	  Integer and float valued C version of the :py:mod:`randomPerfTabs` module

      :ref:`cIntegerOutrankingDigraphs-label`
-	  Integer and float valued C implementation of the :py:class:`~outrankingDigraphs.BipolarOutrankingDigraph` class
+	  Integer and float valued C version of the :py:class:`~outrankingDigraphs.BipolarOutrankingDigraph` class

      :ref:`cIntegerSortingDigraphs-label`